 How are citizens, patients and communities mobilizing to be part of the solution?

 Community initiatives in the context of the COVID-19 pandemic.
-A compilation by the Canada Research Chair in Patient and Public Partnership
+A compilation by the Canada Canada Research Chair in Partnership with Patients and Communities.

 Last updated: June 3, 2020